redox-os/book/src/porting-applications.md

 - `build.configureflags` : Data type for GNU Autotools flags (array)
 - `build.cmakeflags` : Data type for CMake flags (array)
 - `build.mesonflags` : Data type for Meson flags (array)
-- `build.dev-dependencies` : Data type to add the build tools needed by the program or library
+- `build.dev-dependencies` : Data type to add the build tools needed by the application or library
 - `build.dev-dependencies = ["host:tool1",]` : Build tool recipe name (can be removed if the `build.dev-dependencies` data type is not present)
 - `build.dependencies` : Data type to add dynamically or statically linked library dependencies, read the [Dependencies](#dependencies) section for more details.
 - `build.dependencies = ["library1",]` : Library recipe name (can be removed if the `build.dependencies` data type is not present)
 - `build.script` : Data type to load the custom commands for compilation and packaging
-- `[package]` : Section for data types that manage the program package
+- `[package]` : Section for data types that manage the application package
 - `package.dependencies` : Data type to add tools, interpreters or "data files" recipes to be installed by the package manager or build system installer
 - `package.dependencies = ["runtime-dependency1",]` : Tool, interpreter or data recipe names (can be removed if the `package.dependencies` data type above is not present)